ThatGuyOverTher/Frost/frost-wot/bin/readme.en.txt

 later version.

-You have Frost 0.5 running and want to start to use Frost 0.7 (or vice versa):
+You have legacy Frost 0.5 running and want to start to use Frost 0.7:
 -------------------------------------------------------------------------------
 Copy the contents of the downloaded ZIP file into a NEW directory and start Frost.
-In the first startup dialog, choose the Freenet version you want to use with this Frost installation.
+In the first startup dialog, choose the Freenet version 0.7 for use with this Frost installation.
 Create an identity (you can delete it later).
 Export your own identities from the existing Frost installation, and import them into the new Frost installation if you want to use your existing